ICS3U-Gallo/project-hangman/pseudocode.md

 # Hangman (Pseudocode)
 ```
-Computer chooses a word from a list
 word = random word
-Add the players guess into two variables based on result
 correct_guesses = " "
 worng_guesses = ""

-loop if not solved and not dead:
+while not solved and not dead:
-  Computer displays as many underscores as the number of letters in the word
   display the word.
   display the platform

-  Player guesses a letter
   guess = get guess

+  Check if guess is a word:
-  Check if guess is the word
+      check if guess is the word: win
+      else: lose

   if guess is correct:
     add guess to correct_guesses